 Die-hard vegans may well see semi-veganism as a complete cop-out.
 It’s a fact that a semi vegan is not a vegan at all, but personally, I can’t imagine sticking to the restrictions of eating an entirely vegan diet full time, and have been living as a ‘semi-vegan’ for quite a while.
 I do this for a mixture of environmental and health reasons, and for me, this involves only eating high welfare organic meat every now and again, swapping dairy for plant alternatives like rice, nut and soy milk, upping the beans and whole grains, and limiting my intake of processed foods as much as possible.

 Whilst the idea of cutting out processed food and cutting down on meat and dairy is certainly not news to a lot of us, I can’t help but be excited that it’s reaching mainstream publications and new audiences via magazines like Grazia.
 Only a couple of weeks ago, lifestyle publication Stylist Magazine also featured a great piece from Lizzie Pook, which looked at how and why to eat cleaner, unprocessed foods every day, and even included a foolproof ‘Seven Food Rules to Live By‘.
 These included eating less meat, buying fruit and veg in season, eating British lamb and choosing free range eggs.
-You can read the entire article (and the rest of the issue) here.

 With obesity levels on the rise year on year, I am thrilled that healthier and more responsible eating is starting to get the attention it deserves from mainstream media.
 Whether people are motivated to change their diet for ethical, aesthetic or health reasons, diets rich in the foods mentioned above yield positive results on every level.
 I can only hope that for publications like Stylist and Grazia that this isn’t just a passing celebrity craze, but instead an indication that an interest cleaner, leaner and more environmentally-friendly food is becoming less the passion of the few but the interest of many.